codec2021/VTM_CTU_partition/README.md

 Then build VTM22.0 Project to get the **EncoderApp** binary

 ### Step2. run VTM Encoder
+Prepare your test yuv and cfg file, then run

 for example:
 ```shell
 ./EncoderApp -c ./encoder_randomaccess_vtm.cfg -i Johnny_1280x720_60.yuv -wdt 1280 -hgt 720 -fr 30 -f 1 -q 30 -b Johnny_1280x720_60_VTM.h266
 ```
+you will get some file named as **CTU_0.txt, CTU_1.txt** ... file in your local dir.

 ### Step3. move all CTU_x.txt file to local ./CTU Dir
 ```shell
 mkdir CTU